 Pilates is also excellent for those wishing to manage stress and build resilience, by releasing tension in the body and working with your breath.

-Pilates may benefit anyone who wishes to improve their physical and mental health in a conscientious manner.
+Pilates may benefit anyone who wishes to improve their physical and mental health.

 A challenge for the whole body